logo

 One of the main thrusts of our activities is to empower forest dwelling communities to earn their livelihoods through eco-based activities.
 Our efforts are based on proven success stories in India and abroad, for example

-• the innovative initiative in Mangaljodi in Orissa where a group of ex-poachers have been converted into conservationists through a community-based eco-tourism initiative at Chilka lake.
+• The innovative initiative in Mangaljodi in Orissa where a group of ex-poachers have been converted into conservationists through a community-based eco-tourism initiative at Chilka lake

 • The successes in Periyar and Parambikulam sanctuaries in Kerala where tribal communities have been actively involved in eco-tourism and anti-poaching efforts.